ericwangdq/mgmt-app/README.md

 # mgmt-app
-Building a management application with React, Rekit and Ant Design.
+Building a management application with reactjs, rekit and ant-design.